PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Notes/english.md

 - `float` is 32 bits
 - `double` is 64 bits

-- For a detailed explanation see
-- IEEE Standard 754 Floating Point Numbers http://steve.hollasch.net/cgindex/coding/ieeefloat.html
+- For a detailed explanation of floating point numbers see IEEE Standard 754 Floating Point Numbers http://steve.hollasch.net/cgindex/coding/ieeefloat.html

 ### Integers
 `int` and `long`